awslabs/ec2-spot-workshops/content/040_karpenter/install_karpenter.md

 * uses the `--set defaultProvisioner.create=false`.
 We will set a default Provisioner configuration in the next section.
 This will help us understand Karpenter Provisioners.

 * uses the argument `--set nodeSelector.intent=control-apps` to deploy the controllers in the On-Demand managed node group that was created with the cluster.

+* uses the argument `--set aws.defaultInstanceProfile=KarpenterNodeInstanceProfile-${CLUSTER_NAME}` to use the instance profile we created before to grant permissions necessary to instances to run containers and configure networking.

 * Karpenter configuration is provided through a Custom Resource Definition.
 We will be learning about providers in the next section, the `--wait` notifies the webhook controller to wait until the Provisioner CRD has been deployed.